dtm2451/dittoSeq/README.md

 ## News: dittoSeq is being submitted to Bioconductor!

 - Version 0.3.0 is being up'd to 0.99.0 for that purpose.
-- Some changes are expected, so I will maintain the current 0.3 version throughout
+- Changes are expected, so I will maintain the current 0.3 version throughout.
+- Changes in 0.3 -> 0.99:
+  - Helper function names changed from `get.X` and `is.X` to `getX` and `isX`

 ## News: version 0.3.0 is LIVE